 A great financial planner will work hard to create a robust plan for you.
 A key part of this process is to use financial modelling (sometimes called “cashflow modelling”) to establish whether you’re going to be able to achieve your objectives.

-We use sophisticated software to build a cashflow model, considering your lifestyle costs, planned expenditure, assets, and liabilities.
+We use sophisticated software to build a cashflow model, considering your lifestyle costs, planned expenditures, assets, and liabilities.
 We can then identify: